Hexagram 58DuìLake

 — Legge (1882)

-Line 1 is the foundation line and the one position where the hexagram's joy can still be the cleanest version of itself. 和 — harmony — is the colour of joy that arises before there is anything to perform for, before anyone is watching, before the social cost of disagreement has entered the calculation.
-The image is the lake before the wind picks up: still surface, faithful reflection, nothing leaning toward the viewer.
-The line is fortunate because at this depth the joy and the inner state are still one thing, and the exchange that follows will carry the substance the surface promises.
+Line 1 is the foundation, the one position where the hexagram's warmth can still be the cleanest version of itself. 和 — harmony — is the kind of good feeling that arises before there is anything to perform for, before anyone is watching, before the social cost of disagreement has entered the arithmetic.
+The image is the lake before the wind picks up: still surface, faithful reflection, nothing tilted toward the viewer.
+The line is fortunate because at this depth the warmth and the inner state are still one thing, and the exchange that follows will carry the substance the surface promises.

-In a decision context this is the line that names the audit step before any agreement, partnership, or collaboration begins.
-The practical move is to check whether your warmth toward the counterparty would survive a moment of friction, before you have any incentive to perform it.
-Most counterfeit partnerships fail at this line and the failure is never named there.
-They feel pleasant in the meeting, the principals leave smiling, the deal moves to terms — and three months later both sides discover the warmth was already a performance because it had to be.
-The line's instruction is to feel for the harmony first, in private, with cost, before turning it outward.
+In a decision this is the line that names the check to run before any agreement or shared undertaking begins.
+The practical move is to test whether your warmth toward the other person would survive a moment of friction, before you have any incentive to perform it.
+Most hollow alliances fail right here, and the failure is never visible here.
+They feel pleasant in the room, everyone leaves smiling, the terms advance — and months later both sides discover the warmth had already become a performance, because it had to.
+The instruction is to feel for the harmony first, in private, where it costs something, before turning it outward.

-A practical test for whether you are on line 1 honestly: name one thing the counterparty does that you actually dislike, and one thing they do that you genuinely admire, and check whether both can sit on the table without disturbing your underlying willingness to exchange.
+A practical test for whether you are honestly on line 1: name one thing the other person does that you genuinely dislike, and one thing you genuinely admire, and see whether both can sit on the table without disturbing your underlying willingness to exchange.
 If both fit, the harmony is real and the line's fortune holds.
-If only the admiration fits and the dislike has nowhere to land, the joy is already counterfeit and the line's fortune is conditional on naming what you have not yet named.
+If only the admiration fits and the dislike has nowhere to land, the warmth is already counterfeit, and the fortune is conditional on naming what you have not yet named.

 PostureOpen exchange · firm centre + yielding edge